 No matter how you make an income, the money you make will fall into two categories: passive income, or active income.
 And while you may have heard these two terms in the past, many people don’t quite understand the difference.
 So, without getting much further into this post, I want to answer the obvious question: what’s the difference between passive income and active income?

-In short, passive income is money earned on an investment — or work completed in the past — that requires little or no continued effort to generate ongoing revenue.
-In contrast, active income is money that you earn in exchange for performing a service.
-For example, wages, salary, commissions and tips are all forms of active income.
+Passive income is money earned on an investment, or work completed in the past, that continues to make money without any additional effort.
+Active income, on the other hand, is money earned in exchange for performing a service.
+For example, hourly wages, salaries, commissions and tips, are all examples of active income.